GreenDelta/openLCA2-manual/src/running_olca_for_first_time.md

 	To find out more details on scripting in openLCA, see "[Scripting in openLCA](./scripting.md)" chapter.

 - **Bulk-replace:** It is a tool that allows the replacement of a flow or product provider with another flow or provider.
+To find out more details on bulk-replace see "[Using mapping files in openLCA](../database/mapping_validation.md)" chapter.

 - **Flow mapping (experimental):** Still under development but already available for you!